As the Gateway to the Highlands, Inverness is ideally placed for day trips.

 Our favourite conditions for seeing the castle are on a dry, sunny summer's day in the late afternoon as the castle, grounds and surrounding landscape look lovely in the warm, late afternoon sunshine.

 If you can, avoid days when there are cruise ships in Invergordon (check the timetable) as large numbers arrive by coach morning and afternoon.
-Coach tours arrive everyday but cruise ship days are particularly busy.
+Coach tours arrive every day but cruise ship days are particularly busy.

 A glorious day at Urquhart Castle